mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;mtdparts string&gt; (default calculated from several factors)

-This variable is only relevant if the [the `mender-ubi` feature](../04.Image-customization/01.Features/docs.md#list-of-features) is enabled.
+This variable is only relevant with [the `mender-ubi` feature](../04.Image-customization/01.Features/docs.md#list-of-features) enabled.
 The variable holds the MTDPARTS string for the Flash based device.
-This is set automatically in cases where it's possible, but in some cases it must be set manually.
+Setting this variable is usually done automatically cases where it is possible, but some cases requires setting it manually.
 For example:

 ```
 MENDER_MTDPARTS = "20000000.flash:1m(u-boot),-(ubi)"